You have what it takes to succeed on a CLEP exam. Create a study plan, read practice tips, and get ready for your exam.

 Practice with Graphing and Scientific Calculators

-Graphing calculators are used in the Calculus and Precalculus exams.
-Scientific (nongraphing) calculators are used in the Chemistry, College Algebra, and College Mathematics exams.
-You are expected to know when it is appropriate to use a calculator.
-Get more information about the graphing calculator and download a trial version.
+Graphing calculators are used in certain sections of the Calculus and Precalculus exams.
+Scientific (nongraphing) calculators are available in the Chemistry, College Algebra, and College Mathematics exams.

 - Read What Your CLEP Score Means (.pdf/573 KB) to learn how your test score will be calculated.